 Darwin and its suburbs form a triangular shape with the older suburbs and the city proper in the southwest with newer suburbs in the north and east.
 The old part of Darwin is separated from the new by Darwin International Airport.
-Palmerston, a satellite city about 12 miles south of Darwin, was established about 35 years ago and it is now one of the fastest-growing municipalities in the country.
+Palmerston, a satellite city about 12 miles south of Darwin, was established nearly 35 years ago and it is now one of the fastest-growing municipalities in the country.

 According to public data from 2006, native Australians dominated this city, with the English and Irish populations coming in close behind them.
-In 2006, the population of Darwin was composed of:

 This city is also home to a large young population, with the average age of a city-dweller in this area being 33 years old.
-The reasons cited for this unusual amount of young people is that older citizens prefer to retire in other areas of Australia.
+The reasons cited for this unusual amount of young people is that older citizens prefer to retire in other regions of Australia.
 The military base located in Darwin adds to the large amount of young people living in this region.

 Ethnic backgrounds are quite diverse here.
 Some dominant ethnicities include natives from the United Kingdom, New Zealand and the Philippines.
 These immigrants make up for 18.3 percent of the population.
 Major overseas-born populations include:

-During the gold rush of 1875, the city saw an influx of people from Europe, causing the European population to rise up to 300 people.
+During the gold rush of 1875, the city saw an influx of people from Europe, causing the European population to rise to 300 people.
 This gold rush first started when the Overland Telegraph was being installed within the city.
 Workers stumbled upon the gold when digging holes in the ground for posts – causing a frenzy among the gold-digging communities when news about the discovery traveled.

 Not all was prosperous in the city of surprises.
 Darwin suffered a hardship after losing the ship Gothenburg, which contained many locals from the town, to a cyclone-like storm while on a business mission.
 Only 22 of the 122 people aboard survived the tragic 1875 storm.
-The town took many years to recover from the tragic loss and saw its decrease in population as a challenging obstacle.
+The city took many years to recover from the sad loss and saw its decrease in population as a challenging obstacle.
 Over time, Darwin was able to pick up the pieces and continue its growth and trading options with other regions.